thomasgodoi/canon-7D-lp/README.md

 Hello.

 This is a simple project about a subject I've been thinking about doing in a while now.
 I wanted to play with slow motion so I thought it would be fitting to advertise a camera that records in 1000 FPS.
-I'm adding the icons' Illustrator files in the util folder, just in case any of you want to make some changes.
+I'm adding the icons' Illustrator files in the Utils folder, just in case any of you want to make some changes.
 Any feedback is appreciated!